ApplauseOSS/kms-encryption-toolbox/README.md

     --prefix TEXT   An input prefix to be trimmed from the beginning before a value is decrypted.
     -h, --help      Show this message and exit.

+### Encrypt a JSON map

+    $ kms-encryption encrypt-json --help

+    Usage: kms-encryption encrypt-json [OPTIONS] [INPUT]

+    Accepts a JSON map in STDIN (or a file provided in the INPUT parameter) and encrypts values inside of it then saves base64-encoded.

+    Options:
+    --cmk-arn TEXT  ARN of an existing Customer Master Key in KMS --profile TEXT  Name of an AWS CLI profile to be used when contacting AWS.
+    --prefix TEXT   An output prefix to be added to the beginning of an encrypted value.
+    -h, --help      Show this message and exit.

 ## Use examples